mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 <!-- How then does this impact on conceptions of valuable pedagogies to help the development of coding fluency (NOTE THIS IS NOW MISSING FROM THE RQs) -->

-ADDRESSING THE RECENT SOCIAL / CULTURAL DIRECTION OF CONSTRUCTIONISM

 In the previous analysis of the use of GDPs through the lens of research on the aspect and concrete dimensions in computing education, there is an alignment with the personal dimension of knowledge highlighted in the previous chapter.
 As noted in Chapter 2, much research on the learning to coding has focused chiefly on this aspect of personal knowledge construction,  neglected this social and perspectives typified by socio-cultural approaches [find source].
 This trend is exemplified by a comparison of Wing and Papert's conceptions of computational thinking [@lodi_computational_2021], with the latter's additional focus on the community application of created projects forms the motivational basis of much of constructionism in the process of creating objects to share.
 Thus, the issue at hand transcends concepts of efficacy of how to support the coding process to address the underlying goals of the activity.
 Following the legacy of constructionism to the present day, the articulation of Resnick of computational fluency, addresses the limitations of research focusing too narrowly on technical approaches rather than their expressive potential (and thus withing a community) [@resnick_coding_2020] and focused on toolsets rather than pedagogies [@resnick_seeds_2020].
 We should recall here the parallel call of Kafai and Burke in the field of game making for learning to address social and cultural motivations and aspects of the process [@kafai_constructionist_2015-1].